 Crime is not a great problem in Botswana, but you should still be careful and not become complacent.
 Don’t walk around lonely back streets, especially on your own, don’t wear expensive looking jewellery or a classy watch and don’t carry a wallet in your back pocket.
 Don’t carry your camera openly; always have it in a small day pack which is firmly attached to your body, preferably in the front in crowded places.
 Always wear a money belt or leave your valuables, including your passport, in the hotel security box.
 Please remember that if you go into the Okavango Delta by mokoro, you don’t need to take your valuables with you.
 If you do, they will almost certainly get wet so leave them in the safe at the campsite.

-If you are a strict vegetarian, you may experience a distinct lack of variety in the food available, especially in small towns.
-You might find that you eat a lot of omelettes and other egg dishes.
-Your tour leaders will do their best to provide interesting vegetarian alternatives when arranging group meals in the campsite, but your patience and understanding are greatly appreciated.
+As a strict vegetarian, you may experience a lack of variety, especially in small towns.
+You might find that you eat a lot of omelettes and other egg dishes.Â

 You should be wary of drinking the local tap water.
 Bottled water, carbonated soft drinks, and fruit juices are widely available and generally safe to drink.
 However, please remember that fruit juices are sometimes made with unboiled tap water and could upset your stomach.